dhellmann/pymotw/PyMOTW/csv/index.rst

 Reading
 =======

-To read data from a csv file, use the reader() function to create a reader object.
+Use ``reader()`` to create a an object for reading data from a csv file.
 The reader can be used as an iterator to process the rows of the file in order.
 For example:

 .. include:: csv_reader.py
     :literal:
     :start-after: #end_pymotw_header

-The first argument to reader() is the source of text lines.
-In this case, it is a file, but any iterable is accepted (StringIO instances, lists, etc.).
+The first argument to ``reader()`` is the source of text lines.
+In this case, it is a file, but any iterable is accepted (:mod:`StringIO` instances, lists, etc.).
 Other optional arguments can be given to control how the input data is parsed.

-The example file "testdata.csv" was exported from NeoOffice.
+The example file ``testdata.csv`` was exported from NeoOffice_.

 .. include:: testdata.csv
     :literal:

-As it is read, each row of the input data is converted to a list of strings.
+As it is read, each row of the input data is parsed and converted to a list of strings.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'csv_reader.py testdata.csv'))
 .. }}}
 .. {{{end}}}

-If you know that certain columns have specific types, you can convert the strings yourself, but csv does not automatically convert the input.
+If you know that certain columns have specific types, you can convert the strings to that type, but csv does not automatically convert the input.
 It does handle line breaks embedded within strings in a row (which is why a "row" is not always the same as a "line" of input from the file).

 .. include:: testlinebreak.csv
     :literal: